Jai Ram Varma: Early life and education

-Jai Ram Verma was born in the village Baragaon Brahimpur, Faizabad in the state of Uttar Pradesh.
-He attended the Government Inter College in the city of Faizabad and his highest educational qualification is intermediate.
+Jai Ram Verma was born in the village Baragaon, Faizabad in the state of Uttar Pradesh.
+He attended the Government Inter College in the city of Faizabad.
 Verma worked as a teacher and agriculturist prior to joining politics.
 He did his M.Sc in Mathematics from Allahabad University.

 Political career

 Pre independence

 Varma participated in the Indian independence movement.
-He was arrested several times (Apr 1941, Aug 1942 & Feb 1945).
+He was arrested several times (April 1941, August 1942 and February 1945).
 He participated in the Satyagraha and Quit India Movements.
 Jai Ram Varma served as a member of Uttar Pradesh Legislative Assembly from 1946 (pre independence) and then went on to be appointed in the first Vidhan Sabha of Uttar Pradesh.

 Post independence

 Jai Ram Varma has been in active politics since early 1930s.
 He joined Congress party.
 Whilst with Congress, he became a member Uttar Pradesh Legislative Assembly for several terms.
 He quit the Congress party to join newly formed Bharatiya Kranti Dal in 1967.
 During his association with Bharatiya Kranti Dal, he again was elected as a member of Uttar Pradesh Legislative Assembly.

 In 1975, Varma quit Bharatiya Kranti Dal to join Congress (I) once again.

 Varma held several key party posts and was also a Minister & Deputy Minister in the Government of Uttar Pradesh.